nokia/RED/docs/help/user_guide/working_with_RED/libs.md

 ## Recognizing external libraries in RED

-### External libraries installed by pip or included in testcase by file path

-In order to provide validation and keyword assistance of external libraries (any library not bundled with RobotFramework), external library **needs** to be included in **red.xml** file in the Referenced libraries part.
+In order to provide validation and keyword assistance of external libraries (any library not bundled with RobotFramework, but installed by pip or included in testcase by file path), external library **needs** to be included in **red.xml** file in the Referenced libraries part.

-There are few ways to include library into red.xml
+There are few ways to include library into red.xml.

 ### Library autodiscovery

 Main mechanism to include libraries' keywords in RED is done by autodiscovery mechanism.
 Mechanism works on two levels - during test edition and executed in Project Explorer on group of files and folders.
 Every time when user edits test suite which has error markers on library declaration, autodiscovery is executed together with save action.
 When there is a need to run autodiscovery on list of files, folders or whole project, this can be achieved by using right click menu in Project Explorer from Robot Framework option.

 ![](images/autodiscovery_menu.png)

-Autodiscovery mechanism is configured per project.
-Its preferences are stored in red.xml file under Referenced Libraries tab.

 Note

     Library autodiscovering is not run on excluded project parts (see more under topic [Limiting validation scope](../validation/scope.md).

-### Add library from Project Explorer

-External libraries as python files can be directly included to red.xml file by right clicking on file and using option:
-**`Robot Framework -> Add Library to red.xml.`**

 ### Quick Fix - shortcut CTRL+1